Occupations in this sector

 |InterContinental Toronto Centre||Town Inn Suites|

-In the summer of 2018, the Hotel Association of Canada worked with Tourism HR Canada and Immigration, Refugees and Citizenship Canada (IRCC) to launch a program called Employing Newcomers in Canadian Hotels.
+In the summer of 2018, the Hotel Association of Canada worked with Tourism HR Canada and Immigration, Refugees and Citizenship Canada (IRCC) to launch a 3-year, pilot program called Destination Employment.
 As explained by the Hotel Association of Canada, the purpose of the program is to place new Canadians in sustainable long-term hotel jobs.
 Those jobs include entry-level traditional hotel employment like housekeeping and cleaning positions.
 They also include jobs that require prior training and experience in areas like accounting, sales, and event planning.
+The stated goal is to mobilize at least 1,300 refugees and new Canadians into available hotel jobs in five key regions across the country

 In fact, as pointed out in Canadian HR Reporter, there are about 60 different jobs within the hospitality sector.
 Excluding food-service positions, these jobs may be categorized as: